Kalamazoo River Steelhead Fishing And Salmon Fishing

 John from Get Bent Guide Service with a big river steelhead.
 John guides the area and should be your first choice when looking for a river guide.

 Rabbit River Junction Area: When the river is in good shape and not dirty or too high, there are a few good places for fishing for steelhead on Kalamazoo River.
-The juncture with the Rabbit River is a spot many anglers like to try as it’s a halfway point between Allegan Dam and Lake Michigan.
+The juncture with the Rabbit River is a spot many anglers like to try, as it’s a halfway point between Allegan Dam and Lake Michigan.

-The Dam: Allegan Dam launch site is a good area to put and boat in to fish the 4 to 5 miles below the dam.
+The Dam: The Allegan Dam launch site is a good area to put a boat in to fish the 4 to 5 miles below the dam.
 This section below the dam is another hotspot for steelhead.
 As mentioned, the dam stops the steelhead and salmon from getting further up the river.

 Although there is bank access at the dam, wading can be challenging.
 Many anglers prefer to fish from a boat below the dam.